The only excuse for making a useless thing is that one admires it intensely. All art is quite useless. —Oscar Wilde

 This blog and the accompanying guides offer history and information on the artists and their art to help you enjoy Barcelona all the more.
 There isn’t much on Gaudi, Miro or Picasso—not that I don’t like them, but I prefer to focus on art that is less talked about.
 While all the art on this blog is free, sometimes spending a few euros will get you a better view.

-Though I offer you free art, all images and text appearing on this site are original and copyright of the author Kevin Booth and Poble Sec Books.
-It is prohibited to use text or images appearing anywhere on this site without the express written permission of the author.
-To be clear: you do NOT have my permission to use my original work without permission or payment.
+Though I offer you free art, all images and text appearing on this site are original and copyright of Kevin Booth and Poble Sec Books.
+It is prohibited to use text or images appearing anywhere on this site without my express written permission.
+To be clear: you do NOT have my okay to use my original work without permission or payment.
 Thank you for reading Barcelona Free Art.

 Enjoy Barcelona Free Art!